sebasmonia/boto3-wrapper/README.md

 * There isn't a CL SDK for AWS, and writing one is tempting but too big a project
 * I could try to consume the low level APIs instead of boto3, but that adds a lot of complexity
   * Using boto3 via py4cl is much simpler, but it does pay a performance penalty
-  * The perf penalty is way less than leaving Emacs and opening the AWS console to check things :)
+  * The perf penalty is way less than leaving Emacs and opening the AWS web console to check things :)
 * Mayyyybe this code can be useful to other people working with AWS.
-The building blocks are in place to consume more services.
+The building blocks are in place to add more services.

 ## Usage

-After dropping code in a place that Quicklisp can find it, for example `~/common-lisp`:
+After dropping code in a place that Quicklisp can find it, for example `~/quicklisp/local-projects`:

 ```common-lisp
 (ql:quickload :boto3-wrapper)